One area of controversy in the Christian faith, and within evangelicalism, concerns divorce and remarriage.

 This argument concerns the fact that in Mark 10:2-12 and Luke 16:18, quoted above, Jesus mentions no exceptions to His prohibition of divorce and remarriage.
 In these passages He just says that divorce and remarriage is wrong without qualifying what He says in any way.

-Those who hold the minority view take this to mean that there can be no exceptions to the prohibition of divorce and remarriage while a previous husband or wife is still alive.
+Those who hold the minority view take this to mean that there can be no exceptions to the prohibition of divorce and remarriage while someone’s original husband or wife is still alive.

 THE EXCEPTIONS IN MATTHEW 5:32 AND 19:9

-Although Mark 10:2-12 and Luke 16:18 mention no exceptions, in Matt.
-5:32 and 19:9 Jesus gives what looks like an exception to the prohibition of divorce and remarriage while a previous spouse is still alive.
+Although Mark 10:2-12 and Luke 16:18 mention no exceptions, in Matthew 5:32 and 19:9 Jesus gives what looks like an exception to the prohibition of divorce and remarriage while someone’s original spouse is still alive.

 THE SCOPE OF THIS ARTICLE

-In what follows, I will not try to give a broad discussion of the issue of divorce and remarriage.
-Instead, the scope of this article will be much more limited.
-I will simply attempt to refute the main argument of those who take the minority view.
+In what follows, I will attempt to refute the main argument of those who take the minority view.
 I am sure that it is too simplistic, and that it fails to take account of how the Bible often allows for unexpressed exceptions to things in a way that isn’t found in modern Western culture.

 LESS OF A CONNECTION BETWEEN TRUTHFULNESS AND PRECISION

-Something that modern Christians often fail to recognize is that the authors of the Bible, and Jesus, expressed themselves in the particular ways of speaking that were customary in ancient Jewish culture.
+Something that modern Christians often fail to recognise is that the authors of the Bible, and Jesus, expressed themselves in the particular ways of speaking that were customary in ancient Jewish culture.

 Since we first learned to talk, we have been taught to speak about things in certain ways.
 We have been taught that some ways of speaking are truthful and that other ways are misleading.
 Most of us reach adulthood without ever having been exposed to another culture that speaks about things a bit differently.
 So we tend to simply assume that the ways of speaking about things that we are used to are universal.